 1) Avoid Overcluttering

-Your coastal interior design should be easy-going and calm, creating a sense of simple harmony where everything has its place.
+Your Coastal Interior Design should be easy-going and calm, creating a sense of simple harmony where everything has its place.
 Investing in good storage solutions can work wonders for keeping your space neat and tidy.

 Fitted wardrobes and coordinating furniture provide ample space to store extra blankets and pillows, enhancing your cosy coastal vibe.
 In living areas, a fitted media unit in white will maintain a neutral scheme while offering extra room to keep things tucked out of sight, ensuring your space remains clutter-free and serene.

-2) Bring In White Panelling
+2) Bring in White Panelling

 Painted floorboards are a popular way to create that beach house feel, and they don’t have to be perfectly finished.
 Distressed wood boards can still look excellent and add to the rustic feel of your coastal design.